 Code Camp - September 2020 edition!

 Code camp is a 2 - 4 day coding camp for kids aged 5-14 where they code, create and develop their very own app, with help and support from instructors and assistants.
-This time I participated in the code camp held at Waverley College, Sydney from 29th Sep - 1st Oct.
 The classes run from 9am to 3.30pm with a recess from 10.45 - 11.15am and a lunch break from 12.45-1.30pm.

 There were four different classes for the kids to choose from: